From Potholes to Piglets, Real-Life Lessons in Health IT

 About the Author

-CT Lin, MD is Professor of Medicine at the University of Colorado School of Medicine and CMIO at UCHealth – Colorado, an organization serving four million patients.
+CT Lin, MD, FACP, FAMIA is Professor Emeritus at the University of Colorado School of Medicine and served 20 years as CMIO at UCHealth – Colorado, an organization serving four million patients.
 He was trained at Harvard and Stanford and is board certified in internal medicine and clinical informatics.
 He has championed patient information transparency, invented EHR Sprints and led EHR and AI adoption in an organization that has achieved Most Wired level 10 and HIMSS stage 7.
 His blog reached 14,000 unique readers in 2025.